 When to Begin

-Student who plan to take a full time PhD program on the main campus are advised that the best time to start their program is at the beginning of the inter-semester (March) or at the beginning of the second semester (October) in order to avoid scheduling problems and a delay in the completion of the program.
+A student who plan to take a full-time PhD program on the main campus are advised that the best time to start their program is at the beginning of the inter-semester (March) or at the beginning of the second semester (October) in order to avoid scheduling problems and a delay in the completion of the program.
 All students should coordinate their arrival on campus with the department.
 Upon entry, the student will be assigned an academic advisor by the department chair.

 - Demonstrated English proficiency.
 All students taking the TESOL cognate are required to take one of the standard English proficiency tests prescribed by AIIAS.
 The minimum passing score for the test is higher than for other programs – IELTS 7.0 or equivalent.

-- Complete a proctored writing sample to be used as assessment.
+- Complete a proctored writing sample to be used as an assessment.

 - Participate in a Growth States Interview.